jlento/atm-doc/conda/vocabulary.md

 ```

 - To create and update conda environments, use .yaml files for defining the
-  environment, and 'conda env create|update' commands.
+  environment, and `conda env create|update` commands.
 You can store the .yaml
   files that define your environment with the software projects sources in
   GitHub, for example.